 Biologics approved for the treatment of psoriasis include:

 These medications are also used for other severe health problems.
-Registered indications in New Zealand in January 2015 are shown in the table below.
+Registered indications in New Zealand in January 2018 are shown below.

 Evidence strongly suggests that psoriasis is a disorder of the immune system.
 This basically means that an individual's immune system starts reacting against his or her own tissue.
 In this particular instance, abnormally large numbers of T cells (a type of white blood cell) trigger the release of cytokines (chemicals in the body's immune system) that can cause inflammation, redness, itching and flaky skin patches characteristic of psoriasis.